code-differently/RR-JS-HTML-Resume/README.md

 * Use of labels with all form fields
 * Use of validation

-### Instructions
+### Submission

-1. Fork this repository
-2. Clone your repository to your local machine `git clone`
-3. Complete lab requirements
-	* Create HTML pages in the root directory
-	* Create a folder named 'images' and add image files to this directory
-4. Add files to staging: `git add .`
-5. Commit staged files: `git commit -m '<some-information-message-here>'
-6. Push changes to GitHub `git push`
-7. Finally create a pull request from your project GitHub page
+Create a pull request from your project GitHub page

+Happy Hacking!